2 Chronicles 9

 The Queen observes not just Solomon's wisdom but the entire apparatus of his kingdom - the house, the table, the servants in their places, their clothing, his cupbearers, and "his ascent by which he went up into the house of the Lord."
 Every detail speaks.
 The very way he walks toward the house of God is part of his testimony.

 The Hebrew word here is חָכְמָה (chokhmah), wisdom.
-The Queen recognizes that what Solomon possesses is not merely intelligence or cleverness, but a deep understanding - a way of seeing and ordering the world that is far beyond ordinary human capacity.
+The Queen recognizes that what Solomon possesses is a deep understanding - a way of seeing and ordering the world that is far beyond ordinary human capacity.

 The Queen observes that Solomon's servants are "happy" - they live in constant proximity to wisdom, hearing it daily.
 To be near wisdom is itself a kind of blessing.
 The servants do not fear their king; they rejoice to be in his presence.

 The Queen's blessing shifts the focus from Solomon to the God who established him.
-She recognizes that Solomon's throne is not his own accomplishment; it is a gift.
+She recognizes that Solomon's throne is a gift from God.
 God "delighted" in him - the verb speaks of choice, of love, of covenant.
-Solomon sits on the throne "for the Lord thy God," not for himself.
+Solomon sits on the throne "for the Lord thy God."

 2 Chronicles 9:9-12The Gifts of the Queen and the Gold of Ophir